qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

-   The |dataDefined| :sup:`Data defined override` icon next to most of the options means that you can associate that property with a layer, features attributes or geometry or with any other layout item's property, using :ref:`expressions <vector_expressions>` or :ref:`variables
+   The |dataDefined| :sup:`Data defined override` icon next to most of the options means that you can associate that property with a layer, features attributes, geometry or with any other layout item's property, using :ref:`expressions <vector_expressions>` or :ref:`variables
    <general_tools_variables>`.
 For more information see :ref:`data_defined`.